Characters of the Overwatch franchise: Ramattra

 Ramattra is an Omnic warrior-monk and the leader of Null Sector, an extremist group that resorts to violent means to achieve Omnic rights.
 Ramattra spends most of his time in his normal Omnic Form, using his Void Accelerator staff to fire projectiles at enemies and protecting his teammates with his projected Void Barrier.
 He can fire small spheres that when contacting the ground, create a Ravenous Vortex that draws enemies briefly into it and slows their movement.
-His Nemesis Form changes his attacks to Pummel, an onslaught of melee punches, as well as a secondary skill, Block, that reduces incoming damage, but requires Ramattra to hold still and unable to attack.
+His Nemesis Form changes his attacks to Pummel, an onslaught of melee punches, as well as a secondary skill, Block, that reduces incoming damage while greatly reducing Ramattra's movement speed and leaving him unable to attack.
 The Nemesis form only lasts for eight seconds before Ramattra reverts to his normal Omnic form.
-Ramattra's ultimate is Annihilation, which converts Ramattra to his Nemesis form and send out a continuous beam of damaging nanobots, while blocking all incoming damage by half.
+Ramattra's ultimate is Annihilation, which gives Ramattra infinite Nemesis form as long as enemies are in a close proximity.

-Ramattra is an R-7000 Ravager, a commando Omnic created by the "god program" Anubis during the Omnic Crisis; Ravagers became particularly hated by humans because of their actions during the war, and Ramattra is one of the few remaining.
-Seeking a purpose for himself beyond war, Ramattra joined the Shambali, an order of Omnic monks in the Himalayas, under the tutelage of Tekhartha Mondatta.
-It was during this time that he first met Zenyatta and introduced him to the teachings of the Shambali, considering him a brother.
-However, Ramattra broke with the Shambali because of humans' continued oppression against Omnics and Mondatta's insistence on peace with humans, and left on a crusade to liberate Omnics from human control.
-He became one of the founders of Null Sector, and planned out the King's Row uprising, which was defeated by Overwatch (played out in Uprising, one of Overwatchs Archive events).
-The failure of the uprising led Ramattra to more extreme measures; after the surviving leaders abandoned him, he began to forge Null Sector into an army to liberate all Omnics, whether they wished to be freed or not.

-He was briefly introduced during the 2022 Overwatch League playoffs.
-Prior to his announcement, Ramattra also first appeared in the story-based game mode "Storm Rising", where he is offered an alliance with Talon by Doomfist.
-He was released in Overwatch 2 on December 6th, 2022 along with the second season of the game.

 Ramattra is voiced by Ramon Tikaram.